bits-of-static/wide-querty/README.md

 - I swapped the shift on the numerical row, numbers are used more seldom than operators
 - The single quote is more often used in programming than the double, so the double is on the shift
 - comma, period, semicolon, colon grouped and exposed by usage frequency
+- I swapped the shift on curly braces.
+Array indexes are usually stream-typed.

 ### minimal amout of transformations